moby/moby/docs/sources/articles/runmetrics.md

 :   the amount of memory used by the processes of this control group
     that can be associated precisely with a block on a block device.
     When you read from and write to files on disk, this amount will increase.
-This will be the case if you use “conventional” I/O (`open`, `read`{.docutils .literal},
+This will be the case if you use "conventional" I/O (`open`, `read`{.docutils .literal},
     `write` syscalls) as well as mapped files (with `mmap`).
 It also accounts for the memory used by